tableau/VizAlerts/README.md

 ## Is VizAlerts supported?

-VizAlerts is made available AS-IS.
+VizAlerts is supported by the community.
 While Tableau's Professional Services team may be engaged to assist with the deployment and usage of this tool, VizAlerts is not officially supported by Tableau Software: It is a community-built and community-supported tool.

 For general questions or issues, please bring them to the [VizAlerts Group](http://community.tableau.com/vizalerts) created on the Tableau Community site.